-Probably the most comfortable dual strap system I’ve encountered was the original Ping Hoofer bag.
-This was also the first bag that had the stand built into the construction of the bag.
+Probably the most comfortable dual-strap system I’ve encountered was the original Ping Hoofer bag.
+This was also the first bag that had a stand built into the construction of the bag.
 Despite having a couple of the more recent Hoofer models I still believe the original Hoofer was the most comfortable and best.

-In a full round of eighteen holes you might pick up your bag fifty times.
-If you are looking at a carry bag then it is important to get a strap that you are comfortable with.
+In a full round of eighteen holes, you might pick up your bag fifty times.
+If you are looking at a carry bag then it is essential to get a strap that you are comfortable with.
 Especially while carrying the bag but also in terms of getting the bag on or off.

 Not so much of an issue if you are primarily using your bag on some form of cart (pull or electric) or ride-on buggy.
 It will however play more of a role in your enjoyment of golf if you do tend to carry.
 If you’re one of those golfers that like to carry around the kitchen sink with them then it’s probably pointless worrying about the weight of the bag.
 If you are a light packer then try to find a lighter bag as this will help you keep the overall weight that you have to carry as low as possible.

 The general rule of thumb is that the larger the bag the more pockets and storage you are going to get.